mininet/mininet.github.com/source/walkthrough/index.markdown

     sudo mn --controller=remote,ip=[controller IP],port=[controller listening port]

+For example, to run POX's sample learning switch, you could do something like

+    cd ~/pox
+     ./pox.py forwarding.l2_learning

+in one window, and in another window, start up Mininet to connect to the "remote" controller (which is actually running locally, but outside of Mininet's control):

+    # note these are actually the default ip address and port values
+    sudo mn --controller=remote,ip=127.0.0.1,port=6633

+If you generate some traffic (e.g. `h1 ping h2`) you should be able to observe some output in the POX window showing that the switch has connected and that some flow table entries have been installed.

+A number of OpenFlow controller frameworks are readily available and should work readily with Mininet as long as you start them up and specify the `remote` controller option with the correct IP address of the machine where your controller is runing and the correct port that it is listening on.

 ### NOX Classic

 The Mininet default install (using `util/install.sh -a`) does not install NOX Classic.
 If you would like to install it, run `sudo ~/mininet/util/install.sh -x`.